 (e) trees, shrubs or other plants.

 This clearly shows that landscape rather than additional signs and ugly fences and bollards may be used.
-Thus a sense of place and placemaking can be enhanced by sensitively designed traffic calming.
+Thus a sense of place and place-making can be enhanced by sensitively designed traffic calming.
+The Regulations also explain the purpose of traffic calming, including preserving or improving the environment through which the highway passes.